-In my forthcoming biography, The Silver Swan: Searching for Doris Duke, due out from Farrar, Straus and Giroux in August, I deal with the inevitable connections and contradictions between these four issues—the issues that for most of the past generations defined women no matter what their real accomplishments or the power of their non-erotic histories.
+In my forthcoming biography, The Silver Swan: In Search of Doris Duke, due out from Farrar, Straus and Giroux in August, I deal with the inevitable connections and contradictions between these four issues—the issues that for most of the past generations defined women no matter what their real accomplishments or the power of their non-erotic histories.

 I’ve woven the strands of sex, love, money and power together and their effect on Doris Duke as she developed from an unformed young woman of privilege into one of the great philanthropists of the past century.

 Her early identity can be seen in the oil portrait that hangs in what was formerly her father’s house in North Carolina, now a B&B. Here it all is: the seated, apparently entirely passive girl, her eyes downcast; the book in her lap signaling that reading is a quiet, polite, acceptable pastime; the loveliness of the setting and the gold frame reminding the viewer, if reminding is needed, that this is a girl who is an emblem of the owning class.
 In fact—in the portrait—she herself seems owned.

 So how to bring those untidy desires—sex, love, etc.—into this idealized landscape?

 That’s why later photographs of Doris diving, swimming, walking, laughing allow a greater sense of at least potential intimacy.